-Austrian trekking holidays offer a huge variety of options, everything from short easy day hikes to challenging mountain summits.
+Austrian trekking holidays offer a huge variety, everything from short easy day hikes to challenging mountain summits.
 So to help those that like multi-day routes, we’ve pulled together the best long distance treks in Austria ranging from 7 to 80 days.

 In Austria trekking is a national pastime.
-So with good reason this relatively small, landlocked country should not be overlooked when trekking in Europe.
+So with good reason this relatively small, landlocked country should not be overlooked when planning to trek in Europe.
+The countries trails really have it all.

-And Austria seems to have it all.
 With a temperate climate, in the summer there are warm, sunny flower filled valleys but still glaciers at altitude and snow on peaks.
-The Alps cut across the country providing everything from manageable mountains to challenging climbs.
+Alps trekking holidays are among the best in the world.
+And this magnificent mountain range cuts across the country providing everything from manageable mountains to challenging climbs.

-In many areas the ski lifts used for winter pursuits are still open in the summer.
+In many areas the ski lifts used for skiing and snowboarding in winter are still open in the summer.
 You can use them to help cover more miles, reach more interesting areas or simply to take some of the strain on difficult uphill sections.

 In Austria there are over one hundred ‘Weitwanderweg‘ (long-distance hiking paths) that you can trek in this stunning country.
 Even narrowing this down is tough, but below are what we consider to be the best long distance treks in Austria.

 ‘Weitwanderweg 1’, or, ‘the first of the long-distance hiking paths’, this is not an Austrian trekking holiday for the light-hearted.
-This trek will take approximately 80 days depending on fitness and ability, and stretches on for about 1,260km from east to west.
+This trek will take approximately 80 days depending on fitness and ability.
+It stretches for about 1,260km from east to west.

-Beginning at the Hungarian Neusiedler See lake, and ending at the Swiss Bodensee lake, you will truly feel like you have conquered the whole of Austria upon completion.
-The trail requires peak physical fitness and endurance, as well as a lot of preparation, particularly for the Lechtal Alp mountain range, which includes peaks of over 3,000m.
+Beginning at the Hungarian Neusiedler See lake, and ending at the Swiss Bodensee lake, you will truly have conquered the whole of Austria upon completion.
+The trail requires peak physical fitness and endurance, as well as a lot of preparation.
+The Lechtal Alp mountain range includes peaks of over 3,000m so should not be taken on by beginners.

 Arnoweg is a famous trail in Austria of approximately 1,000km.
 The route takes about two months to complete, and is recommended for experienced hikers only.
-It is a circular trail with Salzburg the recommended starting point on one of the best long distance treks in Austria.
+It is a circular trail with Salzburg the recommended starting point.
+Definitely one of the best long distance treks in Austria.

 The trail is varied, with rural areas and high mountain scenery.
 You will get breathtaking views of Austria’s tallest mountain Grossglockner.
 You’ll trek to around 3,000m, and are even confronted with a few reasonably challenging glacier crossings for some exciting diversity.